tkuriyama/sudoku/README.md

 ## Visualization

-The Elm code compiles a visualization of the solver's iterations (in SVG animations).
+The Elm code compiles an SVG visualization of the solver's iterations.

 *[See details](https://github.com/tkuriyama/sudoku/tree/master/visualization).*